srg-ics-uplb/systems-track-primer/README.md

 ### Linux
 A good understanding of the Linux kernel and its ecosystem is essential in Systems.
 You can install Linux (any distribution) on your main machine or on a VM.
-Mastery of the command line interface and shell are also important.
+Mastery of the command line interface and shell are also important. (https://kernel.org)

-* The Linux Kernel Archives (https://kernel.org)

 ### Wireshark
 A great tool for analyzing network packets. (https://www.wireshark.org/)